Intro to Felt Surrogacy

-"Intro to Felt Surrogacy" is the ninth episode of the fourth season of the NBC sitcom Community, which originally aired on April 11, 2013.
+"Intro to Felt Surrogacy" is the 9th episode of the fourth season and 80th overall episode of the NBC sitcom Community, which originally aired on April 11, 2013.
 The episode was written by Gene Hong, and directed by Tristram Shapeero.
 The episode features the study group as puppets and several original musical numbers.
 Jason Alexander guest-stars as a mountain man.
 Sara Bareilles also guest-stars as a hot air balloon ride operator.